-SOC 240 SUNE SOC 2215 Racial and Ethnic Relations 3 cr.
-3 lec C
+SOC 240 SUNE SOC 2215 Racial and Ethnic Relations/GE

 A critical overview of problems of minority groups in the United States.
 Emphasis on characteristics of minority/dominant relationships in terms of prejudice, discrimination, segregation, and assimilation.

 PRE: SOC 101